Drew-S/xy-plotter/README.md

 The client code, which has yet to started, will convert shapes into operable types for the server code (Arduino code).

 I plan to make the client code convert SVG files into server code for easy drawing.

+Changed the main.cpp file so it can communicate and take commands from the connected computer.

+### Client

+The client code runs on Node.js using the 'serialport' and 'xml-parser' npm packages.
+The client app can read SVG files and parse the data into a command list to control the XY-Plotter.

 ## CAD and Drawings